MESURF88/MultiplayerCars/README.md

 to build an executable in nmakebuild or a solution in build respectively

-to build release, must first run the setup_release_dependencies.bat before building with the corresponding scripts, if switching back and forth often it is best to choose to build_default_debug_client.bat and use visual studio to switch configurations.
+to build release, must first run the setup_release_dependencies.bat before building with the corresponding scripts, build_release_client_nmake.bat or build_default_release_client.bat to build an executable in nmakebuild or a solution in build respectively

+if need to rebuild the dependencies (curl, cpr, nlohmann/json), the run the clean_dependencies.bat

-NOTE: if cmakecache error when running scripts, delete the target (targetdbg for Debug) folder in CPPClient
+NOTE: if cmakecache error when running scripts, delete the target (targetdbg for Debug) (target for Release) folder in CPPClient and re run build script

 ```